paradisec-archive/ingestion_workflow/index.md

 * Transport with inventory of contents

 ### Receipt of materials at ingestion point (Admin)
+* Check inventory against contents and contact depositor if any discrepancy
+* Enter date in ‘data received’ field of Nabu
+* Assess whether mould-affected and if so implement appropriate procedure (put in ziplock bags and store in cleaning room)

 ### Metadata
+When at all possible, get depositors to enter own metadata in Nabu:
+* User signs up to Nabu, creating a login
+* Admin or PD assigns edit access to user

+Assign Persistent Identifier (PI) – if depositor already has a consistent naming system, use it, or else use numerical symbols for ‘item ID’, e.g. 001

+Where depositor cannot enter own metadata, enter records manually or batch import records from a spreadsheet

+* for batch import of new records, ensure all metadata is inserted into the PARADISEC basic metadata import spreadsheet located at http://www.paradisec.org.au/downloads.html (only those fields listed in the spreadsheet can be imported, and no changes should be made to fields or headings in the spreadsheet, metadata should only be added to existing fields)
+  * open Nabu and click on the Dashboard tab
+  * Click on ‘Upload metadata file’ button
+  * Browse to location of file
+  * Click on ‘Add Collection from Spreadsheet XLS file’
+* for manual entry of new records
+  * create item records (Admin) by adding item IDs and descriptions into the Collection screen
+  * enter all metadata available into appropriate fields of catalogue, ensuring that all compulsory fields (marked with a red asterisk) have been filled

+Label all tapes and tape cases to show PI, ensuring that no written information is covered up

+Sort all tapes in numerical order in filing cabinet, or in dirty room if mould-affected

+When tapes returned, note date in ‘tracking’ field of Item, Archive Information and tick ‘Tapes returned to depositor’ checkbox

 ### Photograph tape covers and casings to capture all handwritten metadata
 ### Prepare thapes for ingestion (Audio)